mrvlasyuk/tiny_code_improver/readme.md

 - **Critic feature**: After asking GPT-4 to fix or recommend something, you can use the `.critic` command to ask it to critique its own answer.
 This helps in identifying errors in its own logic.
 In my experience he found bugs in his own code in ~30% of cases.
 - **Customizable prompts**: You can easily customize prompts in TinyCodeImprover, which helps in getting more accurate and relevant responses from GPT-4.

+## Success Stories and Use Cases

+- **Improving itself**: TinyCodeImprover was used extensively to improve its own code.
+For example, it added a nice input library `prompt_toolkit` for a better user experience.
+- **My fastest README ever**: GPT-4 wrote a README for this project in just a minute using TinyCodeImprover. [see gif above]
+- **HTML & CSS guru**: TinyCodeImprover has helped me fix numerous HTML & CSS issues in several projects.
+I've learned a few CSS tricks from it.

 ## Code Structure and Organization

 TinyCodeImprover consists of several Python files: